tBaxter/python-card-me/README.md

 Creating iCalendar objects
 ..........................

-vobject has a basic datastructure for working with iCalendar-like syntaxes.
+Card Me has a basic datastructure for working with iCalendar-like syntaxes.
 Additionally, it defines specialized behaviors for many of the commonly used iCalendar objects.

 To create an object that already has a behavior defined, run: